Chat with Agent 206

 Western Washington presents a uniquely challenging environment for exterior coatings.
 The Seattle area averages 38 to 40 inches of annual rainfall — more than Miami — distributed across roughly 150 to 160 rainy days per year.
 But it’s not just the rain.
 It’s the combination of conditions that makes our climate so demanding.

 Freeze-thaw cycles compound the damage.
-While Western Washington doesn't experience the brutal winters of the Midwest or Northeast, we do see enough freezing temperatures — particularly at elevation and in the foothills — that paint needs to be flexible enough to handle expansion and contraction without cracking.
+While Western Washington doesn’t experience the brutal winters of the Midwest or Northeast, we do see enough freezing temperatures that paint needs to be flexible enough to handle expansion and contraction without cracking.

 UV exposure on south and west-facing walls can be intense during our drier summer months.
-UV degrades paint binders over time, causing chalking (the powdery white residue you see when you rub your hand on older painted siding) and fading.
+UV degrades paint binders over time, causing chalking and fading.
 Quality paint with UV-resistant pigments significantly extends lifespan on exposed surfaces.

 Mildew and algae thrive in our moist, temperate climate.
-They're not just cosmetic issues — mildew penetrates the paint film and accelerates degradation.
-The north-facing and shaded elevations of any home are particularly vulnerable.
+They’re not just cosmetic issues — mildew penetrates the paint film and accelerates degradation.
 Premium exterior paints with mildewcide additives are essential in Western Washington, not optional.

 The #1 Factor in Longevity: Preparation Quality